Tourney refs cut ties with Adidas after Ball flap

-LAS VEGAS -- The group that supplied officials for the Adidas Uprising Summer Championships, where LaVar Ball successfully petitioned for a female referee to be replaced after she gave him a technical foul on Friday, will terminate its five-year relationship with the sneaker company due to the incident.
+LAS VEGAS -- The group that supplied officials for the Adidas Uprising Summer Championships, in which LaVar Ball successfully petitioned for a female referee to be replaced after she gave him a technical foul on Friday, will terminate its five-year relationship with the sneaker company due to the incident.

-On Friday morning, LaVar Ball threatened to pull elite recruit LaMelo Ball, his son, and the rest of the Big Baller Brand AAU team from the floor after he was assigned a technical foul by a female official, the same official who'd given him a technical foul in a game Wednesday.
+On Friday morning, LaVar Ball threatened to pull elite recruit LaMelo Ball, his son, and the rest of the Big Baller Brand AAU team from the floor after he was assigned a technical foul by a female official, the same official who gave him a technical foul in a game Wednesday.
 Ball yelled for Adidas officials to have her removed.

-Ball later said he had no regrets about his statements and denied gender played a role in his reaction.
+Ball later said that he had no regrets about his statements and denied that gender played a role in his reaction.

 "It's not about me hating that lady or something like that," he told reporters on Saturday.
 "She just got caught in a bad place: messing with me.
 She's good.
 She's probably a great ref with the women.
 But this men's stuff?
 It's a difference between women's basketball and men's basketball.
 Just because we go like that and don't hit the ball don't mean it's a foul.
 But don't get your feelings personal."